 - The person making the will has to sign at the end of the will, not in the middle of it.

 - There needs to be two witnesses to the will

 - The person making the will has to sign the will in the presence of each witness

 - The person making the will must communicate to the witnesses that they are witnessing a will

-- everyone has to compete the entire ceremony within 30 days of the testator’s signature
+- everyone has to complete the entire ceremony within 30 days of the testator’s signature

-In the modern world where ceremony has very little place, it is interesting to see how ceremony, procedure and something remarkably close to tradition or etiquette can make or break a legal document of utmost importance.
+In the modern world where there is little place for ceremony, it is interesting to see how ceremony, procedure and something remarkably close to tradition or etiquette can make or break a legal document of utmost importance.

 A person who made a will can revoke that will.
 All they would have to do would be to physically destroy the will or cross out their signature.